Adyen/lume/src/components/charts/lume-bar-chart/README.md

 ### Basic use

 To generate a simple line chart with default settings, simply pass the `data` and `labels` props.
-If you have more than one dataset, be sure to pass `type` as well, with either `'group'` or `'stacked'` as a value.
+If you have more than one dataset, be sure to pass `type` as well, with either `'grouped'` or `'stacked'` as a value.

 ```html
 <template>